-Philippines Humanitarian helps children living in extreme poverty in the Philippines get an education so they can escape the cycle of poverty, improve their lives and look forward to their future.
+Philippines Humanitarian offers children living in destitute conditions in the Philippines an opportunity to get an education so they can escape the cycle of poverty, improve their lives and look forward to their future.

-Philippines Humanitarian was started as a grassroots organization approximately 20 years ago by Amelia Hernandez, a Philippine native living in the U.S. At the time, she was helping 12 students in the Village of Payatas, a community that was built on the largest open dumpsite in the Philippines.
-Mrs. Hernandez died in 2014 but her children continue her legacy.
-Today, Philippines Humanitarian is a 501(c)(3) non-profit organization helping two communities and 177 students (at last count) fulfill their dreams of a better life.
+Philippines Humanitarian was started as a grassroots organization approximately 20 years ago by Amelia and Diosdado Hernandez, Philippine natives living in the U.S. At the time, they were helping 12 students in the Village of Payatas, a community that was built on the largest open dumpsite in the Philippines.
+Mrs. Hernandez died in 2014 and Mr. Hernandez in 2019, but their children continue their legacy.
+Today, Philippines Humanitarian is a 501(c)(3) non-profit organization helping two communities and over 200 students fulfill their dreams of a better life.

 Philippines Humanitarian relies primarily on individual and corporate contributions for revenue.
 A fundraising event is also held annually to raise money (currently constituting approximately 15% of total revenue).
 Additionally, applying for grants is an ongoing endeavor that we hope will generate a larger percentage of future revenue.

 We evaluate our success by:

 Philippines Humanitarian offers the following programs that are intended to support our mission of providing indigent children with the opportunity to get an education as a way to escape poverty:

 Students and sponsors are encouraged to communicate with each other via Philippines Humanitarian.
 You can send any form of communication to us at the address below.
 Please include your child’s name with your correspondence.
 We will deliver any letters to the Kapatidkita Mahalkita Foundation (the certified NGO in the Philippines that administers our programs) to be distributed to your sponsored student(s).

 You can also send letters directly to Kapatidkita Mahalkita Foundation at: